-Pulinkala currently serves as the Interim Dean of the College of the Arts.
+Pulinkala is the Dean of the College of the Arts.
 Previously, he served as the chair of the Department of Dance at Kennesaw State University, a program he founded in 2005.
-He also serves as the artistic director for the Kennesaw State University Dance Company.
+He also served as the artistic director for the Kennesaw State University Dance Company.
 Pulinkala was selected for the Executive Leadership Institute at the University system of Georgia in 2013, awarded the KSU Foundation Award in 2011, the Clendenin Graduate Fellowship at KSU in 2010, 2011 and 2012, the NEA American Masterpiece Grant in 2010, the Cobb Symphony Orchestra Award for Artistic Excellence in 2010 and the Board of Regents award for Teaching Excellence from Murray State University in 2005.
 He was also commissioned by the Tony award winning Alliance Theatre to choreograph their 2008 production of "Eurydice."
 Pulinkala has received arts grants both in India and the U.S. for his work, and has served as a guest artist for a number of professional companies and university programs.
 Recent choreographic commissions include work for The Israel Ballet (Tel Aviv, Israel,) Atlanta Ballet (Atlanta, GA,) Fresco (Tel Aviv, Israel,) Brigham Young University (Provo, UT.)

 The KSU Department of Dance has received regional and national attention for Pulinkala's choreographic work at the American College Dance Associationl (ACDA.)
 He is the only choreographer in the history of ACDA to have work selected for 3 successive national festivals.
 In 2008, "INCUBUS" choreographed by Pulinkala, was performed at the National Festival held at the Miller Theatre in New York City.
 In 2010, Pulinkala's work "CHAKRA" was performed at the Kennedy Center in Washington DC.
 In 2012, Pulinkala and the KSU Dance Company returned to the Kennedy Center with "Rhizome."
 Pulinkala's work has also been selected for the ACDF Regional Gala Concerts in 2007, 2008, 2009, 2010 and 2012.